hpides/mmlib/examples/README.md

   probe summary
     - execution: `python probe_load_compare.py --path <path to the already stored probe summary>`
     - note: To generate and store a probe summary to compare to use the *probe_store.py* script.
-- *probe_example.py* - Show extensively how the probe functionality offered by the *mmlib* can be used to make the PyTorch implementation of GoogLeNet reproducible.
+- *probe_example.py* - Shows extensively how the probe functionality offered by the *mmlib* can be used to make the PyTorch implementation of GoogLeNet reproducible.
 It runs the following steps:
     - simple summary
         - creates a probe summary for the inference mode and prints the representation